sebastiangalster/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-Data Science Project to gain better understanding in exploring bikeshares data
+Data Science Project to gain better understanding in exploring bikeshares data in chichago, new york city and washington

 ### Files used
 chichago.csv